naubiomech/ExoCode/Documentation/README.md

 ```

 #### Overloading
 Function overloading is when there are multiple functions of the same name but with different parameters.
-These differences in parameters could manisfest as type differences, number of parameters in the function, or as both.
+These differences in parameters could manifest as type differences, number of parameters in the function, or as both.
-This is useful when you have multiple functions that do the same thing.
+Overloading is useful when you have multiple functions that do the same thing.

 **ex.** Simple Example
 ```